English for UniversityLearning

 Speak with a degree of fluency and spontaneity, expanding and supporting ideas with subsidiary points and relevant examples.

-Select appropriate reference sources and understand the main ideas, summarizing, commenting on and discussing points of view and main themes safely within the academic conventions of HE study.
+Select appropriate reference sources from both the library and the internet and understand the main ideas, summarizing, commenting on and discussing points of view and main themes safely within the academic conventions of HE study and whilst avoiding plagiarism.

 Give evidence of adopting a wide range of academic and independent study skills.